amzn/selling-partner-api-docs/guides/developer-guide/SellingPartnerApiDeveloperGuide.md

 Selling partners can authorize your applications using one of these workflows:

   - [Marketplace Appstore workflow](#marketplace-appstore-workflow).
 An OAuth authorization workflow initiated from the Marketplace Appstore detail page.
   - [Website workflow](#website-workflow).
 An OAuth authorization workflow initiated from your own website.

+If you are developing an application for your own selling account, you can authorize it yourself.
+For more information, see [Self authorization](#self-authorization).

 ## Grantless operations

 A grantless operation is an operation that you can call without explicit authorization from a selling partner.
 This authorization model doesn't require you to receive and exchange LWA authorization codes and refresh tokens to get an LWA access token, as you must when calling other Selling Partner API operations.
 Instead you get your LWA access token with a single call to the LWA authorization server.

-## Self authorization

-If you are developing an application for your own selling account, you can authorize it yourself.
-For more information, see [Self authorization](#self-authorization-1).

-### Migrating authorization from Amazon Marketplace Web Service
+## Migrating authorization from Amazon Marketplace Web Service

 If a selling partner has authorized you to make calls to Amazon Marketplace Web Service on their behalf, you can use the Authorization API to migrate that authorization to a hybrid Selling Partner API application.
 This eliminates the need to request authorization from the selling partner again.
 For more information, see the Authorization API User Guide.